'Looking for Leia' documentary highlights Star Wars fangirls

 So it's important to recognize, to render visible, female fans -- because this is one way we cultivate gender justice.
 Recognizing women in fandom is one step toward recognizing women as culture-makers and creators.

-What is the main take-away you want people to get from watching your film?
+What's the main message you hope people take away from your film?

 I'm captivated by this idea of who gets to tell the story, whose gaze and whose narrative is centered.
 Women are so rarely the storytellers, and I love the idea of telling the story of Star Wars fandom from broadly diverse women's perspectives.